 56 Films for 56 Years

-Given the current recommendation to stay home and practice social distancing, we at the Chicago International Film Festival are looking at ways to continue to highlight important, high quality films while audiences remain unable to visit the movie theater.
-Our 56 Films for 56 Years blog highlights past selections from each year of the Festival that you can stream now from home.
+Given the current recommendation to stay home and practice social distancing, we at the Chicago International Film Festival are looking at past selections from each year of the Festival that you can stream now from home.
 Stream our past selections as we look forward to the 56th Chicago International Film Festival this October 14-25, 2020.

-Today’s #56Films entry comes recommended by Chicago International Film Festival Senior Programmer Anthony Kaufman.
+Today’s #56Films entry, master filmmaker Abbas Kiarostami’s mid-career highlight Close-Up, comes recommended by Chicago International Film Festival Programmer Sam Flancher.